ubuntu-prasad/DjangoFirst/README.md

-# DjangoFirst
+# DjangoPublic
+My all Django public projects

+### List of Projects:
-First Django project based on Django for Wordpress Developer in udemy
+ - [1] - Django for Wordpress Developer Udemy course
+ - [2] - Django poll app from Django Tutorial website
+ - [3] - wooDjango: Django with woocommerce as backend